 There is a nice group of friends that regularly meet for dinner in the European capital.
 Today Leo couldn’t attend because of a bad flu that made him lose weight, but the others are having a great time:

 Commissioners-designate, i. e. the Commissioners proposed by the President-elect of the European Commission, must be approved by the European Parliament.
-That’s why they appear in front of the respective parliamentary committees on their competences in their fields.
+That’s why they appear in front of the respective parliamentary committees.
 Once the team is approved, the European Parliament will confirm the new Commission as a whole during a plenary session.

 Margaritis Schinas, the Commissioner-designate for “Protecting our European Way of Life”, is not in charge yet but he is already swamped with emails, calls, tweets and owls from citizens, national governments and members of the wizarding community, all trying to help him defining what the European Way of Life is.